geeta-kukreja/geeta_se577/client/README.md

 ## Post Setup Activities

-1. Add Page1, Page2, Page 3 to /src/pages
-2. Update router in /router/routes.ts to add these pages
-3. Examine the changes in MainLayout.vue

-A Quasar Project - Week 5 Deliverable
+A Quasar Project - Week 6 Deliverable

 note: for testing 'Find repo', please use details from 'List of all repos' Page